DrSharky/VTMsite/README.md

 **Update** I think this project is nearly finished, as far as functionality goes, other than bug fixes.
 Not to say more features won't be added in the future, but it would be considered complete by my standards.
-Style, mobile use, and other pages are still on the list to finish it off, along with a couple known bugs.
+Style, mobile use, and other pages are still on the list to finish it off.

 Todo list:
 * Add better styling